-Last night I had my first Fashion Week experience since moving to New York City.
-It wasn’t a Mercedes Benz Fashion Week event, (with any luck I’ll be there next year), but it was a runway show premiering the 2013 collection of London-based designer Soojin Lee for iFashion Week.
-Korean-born Soojin is known for mixing patterns and combining ornaments, jewels, lace and embroidery.
+Last night I had my first Fashion Week experience since I moved to New York.
+It wasn’t a Mercedes Benz Fashion Week event, but it was a runway show premiering the 2013 collection of London-based designer Soojin Lee for iFashion Week.
+Korean-born Soojin is known for mixing patterns and combining ornaments, jewels, lace, and embroidery.
 The designer worked with Alexander McQueen shortly before his death.

 Here are some highlights of the collection.
 I’m out of luck because all pieces are available in US sizes 2 or 4, which in model sizing really means a -0 or 0.

 |Designer Soojin Lee taking her too brief bow–Great show!|